zibneuro/brainvispy/README.md

 # Install and Run

-In the following, we describe how to install and run BrainVisPy on Windows and Linux.
+In the following, we describe how to install and run BrainVisPy on Windows, Linux and OS X.

 ## Windows